AstrobioMike/AstrobioMike.github.io/unix/modifying_your_path.md

 <br>
 We can now more clearly see this is a list of directories.
 All of these places, stored in the variable called "PATH", are searched whenever we are typing a command in the terminal window.
 If the command we are trying to use is present in any of the directories listed in our PATH, we don't need to point at its specific location in full (its path, lowercase) when we are trying to use it – which is of course nice for things we use often.

-**To make a program available anywhere, we can either place that program in a directory that's already in our PATH, or we can add a new directory to our PATH that contains the program.** (Keep in mind that the order in which things appear in your PATH *does* matter.
-If you have two versions of a program with the same name, whichever shows up first will be the one that's used.)
+**To make a program available anywhere, we can either place that program in a directory that's already in our PATH, or we can add a new directory to our PATH that contains the program.** (Keep in mind that the order in which things appear in our PATH *does* matter.
+If we have two versions of a program with the same name, whichever shows up first will be the one that's used.)

 <hr style="height:10px; visibility:hidden;" />